Public Service Officer or Employee's Child Survivor Grant Program

 How can I apply?

 Download the Public Safety Officer or Employee's Child Survivor Grant Program Application here, or contact the MDHE.
 Return the completed application to: Missouri Department of Higher Education, Attn: Public Safety Officer Survivor Grant, P.O.
 Box 1469, Jefferson City, MO 65102-1469.
+If your employment type is not listed in Section V of the application contact MDHE at 800-473-6757, option 4.

 How will I know if I am eligible?